GuohaoOuyang/portfolio/README.md

 # my-resume
-a simple full stack web-based resume created by react, express and mongoDB to run: npm install npm start
+a simple full stack web-based resume created by react, express and mongoDB.

+To run:

+npm install

+npm start